tralce/tralceCollectibles/readme.txt

 [COLOR="Red"][B]When you unlock a collectible, you must /reloadui or re-log before a bind will appear![/B][/COLOR]

-Now includes an inoffensive chat notification when a memento is on cooldown and preventing Antiquarian's Eye from being used, and when switching to a Random or Random Favorite mount.
+Now includes an inoffensive chat notification when a collectible is on cooldown and preventing it from being used, and when switching to a Random or Random Favorite mount.

 Mount tools
 [LIST]